CPD frameworks

 Symposium: Women's health

-GPs have a key role in the management of miscarriage
+GPs have key role in identifying women at risk of pre-eclampsia

 Special reports 2018-2019